RLuckom/raphaelluckom.com/hugo_site/content/posts/internet_history_002.md

        > in most cases, already defined by existing media types). [_Failure here implies that out-of-band
        > information is driving interaction instead of hypertext._]"

-     If I interpret this to mean that I'm allowed to include in my client a "resource URI" like `https://example.com/words/{word}`, but that the API's documentation should otherwise focus on the representation of a `word` in which that API traffics, then I get it.
-But if the argument is that there is something to be gained, in general, by requiring an automated system that looks up a word to make a request to `https://example.com`, be handed a structure like `{"words": { "GET': "/words/{word}"}}`, know that it needs the value in the `words` key, _and_ how to parse a URI template, _and_ that the search term from its input corresponds to the term "word" in that template, _then_ construct the URI based on the template and make the request--if that's what is meant by
+     If I interpret this to mean that I'm allowed to include in my client a URI for the `word` resource like `https://example.com/words/{word}`, but that the API's documentation should otherwise focus on the representation of a `word` in which that API traffics, then I get it.
+But if the argument is that there is something to be gained, in general, by requiring an automated system that looks up a word to make a request to `https://example.com`, be handed a structure like `{"words": { "GET': "https://example.com/words/{word}"}}`, know that it needs the value in the `words` key, _and_ how to parse a URI template, _and_ that the search term from its input corresponds to the term `{word}` in that template, _then_ construct the URI based on the template and make the request--if that's what is meant by

        > allow servers to instruct clients on how to construct appropriate URIs, such as